The year in travel: Simon Calder looks back at the highs (and mostly lows) of 2022

 Random short-notice flight cancellations have continued ever since.
 Those sensibly seeking to travel to Europe by sea or rail found that another Brexit consequence – the UK’s insistence on creating an EU external frontier in Kent and at London St Pancras International – caused massive delays and constrained capacity.

 Holidaying at home was hampered all the way from Midsummer’s Day to the end of the year by the biggest series of rail strikes since the 1980s.

-Long-haul air fares, meanwhile, soared to unprecedented levels as airlines kept a lid on available seats across the Atlantic and the Chinese ban on international travel took huge chunks of capacity out to Asia and Australasia.
+Long-haul air fares, meanwhile, soared to unprecedented levels as airlines kept a lid on available seats across the Atlantic, and the Chinese ban on international travel took huge chunks of capacity out to Asia and Australasia.

 Having said all that, tens of millions of us found passion for travel rekindled as Covid restrictions eased around the world.
-As 2022 draws to a close, let’s hope that the New Year brings more freedom and more joy.
+As 2022 draws to a close, let’s hope that the new year brings more freedom and more joy.
 Meanwhile, here is a look back at the biggest story each month – with an apology for any flashback anxiety it brings on.

 January

-Taxpayers spent £500,000 so that the-then foreign secretary, Liz Truss, didn’t have to fly to, from and within Australia on Qantas.
+Taxpayers spent £500,000 so that the then foreign secretary, Liz Truss, didn’t have to fly to, from and within Australia on Qantas.
 Instead, she and a handful of officials travelled 22,000 miles by private government Airbus A321, creating almost 500 tonnes of CO2 emissions.

 As The Independent revealed, scheduled flights that matched her timetable perfectly were available at a fraction of the financial and environmental cost.